 In addition, it can be helpful to look at longer time periods to see that the market's trend is upwards.
 For example, if you'd invested $500 in various U.S. benchmarks back in 2009, those investments would have ballooned to at least $1,500 in 10 years.

-So, instead, focus on what you can control with investing.
+So, instead, focus on what you can control with your investing strategy.
 Manage your investing risks by maintaining a long time horizon, diversify with low-cost index funds, continue adding money to your portfolio with a strategy known as dollar-cost averaging, and overcome your investing-related fears.

 More from Grow: